SH1R3F/SH1R3F/README.md

 <h1 align="center">Hi 👋, I'm Mahmoud Shiref</h1>
-<h3 align="center">Junior backend developer</h3>
+<h3 align="center">Laravel developer</h3>
 <h3>About me</h3>
-<p>Junior skilled and self-motivated PHP backend developer.
+<p>Skilled and self-motivated PHP backend developer.
 Always seeking to work on my weaknesses to
 become a professional in my field, fast learner and relatively nice person.
 Hoping to use my background and experience to be a part of an organization that utilizes my experiences and skills to achieve its goals.</p>